Struct RunArray

 pub fn logical_len(run_ends: &PrimitiveArray<R>) -> usize

-Calculates the logical length of the array encoded by the given run_ends array.
+Calculates the logical length of the array encoded by treating the run_ends

 pub fn try_new( run_ends: &PrimitiveArray<R>, values: &dyn Array, ) -> Result<RunArray<R>, ArrowError>